 The City Owned and Leased Properties Spreadsheet has been produced from data in the Integrated Property Information System (IPIS), a real estate database maintained by the Department of Citywide Administrative Services (DCAS).

 The city owned and leased properties (COLP) layers are also available as a geodatabase on the New York City Open Data website.

-In conjunction with the Citywide Statement of Needs and the City Owned and Leased Properties spreadsheet, a map is produced of uses on city owned and leased properties (COLP).
-The map is available through ZoLa (the Zoning and Land Use Application), the Department of City Planning's (DCP) web-based Geographic Information Systems (GIS) application.
-The mapped data appears as ten different layers in ZoLa.
-Uses on city owned and leased properties are grouped together into nine categories or layers (Office; Education; Cultural and Recreation; Public Safety and Criminal Justice; Health and Social Services; Maintenance, Storage & Infrastructure; Leased to a Private Tenant; Property with a Residential Use; and Property with No Use.)
-There is also a thematic layer identifying all city owned properties and all city leased properties.
+In conjunction with the Citywide Statement of Needs and the City Owned and Leased Properties spreadsheet, DCP produces a spatial dataset of the city owned and leased properties (COLP), which reports at the tax lot level how the property is used and which agency occupies the tax lot.
+Uses on city owned and leased properties are grouped together into nine categories, which are available as separate layers: Office; Education; Cultural and Recreation; Public Safety and Criminal Justice; Health and Social Services; Maintenance, Storage & Infrastructure; Leased to a Private Tenant; Property with a Residential Use; and Property with No Use.
+There is also a thematic layer identifying all city owned and city leased properties.